Blog | Cloud Management | October 29, 2021

 In public cloud environments like Amazon Web Services (AWS) and Microsoft Azure, tagging is a critical piece of managing cloud computing costs and understanding the utilization of resources.
 Tagging public cloud resources is an essential step in gaining actionable data points around cloud costs and usage.
 While tagging can seem like an overwhelming process to implement, administrators can follow several best practices and develop their own strategies to simplify tagging across their organizations.

-Keep reading this guide to learn the types of public cloud tags, effective tag utilization, the requirements and limitations of tags, and cost and utilization reporting in cloud tools.
+In this webinar, attendees learned the types of public cloud tags, effective tag utilization, the requirements and limitations of tags, and cost and utilization reporting in cloud tools.
+Our guide below covers the material from the webinar, which you can watch on-demand here.

 What is a tag?